feihong/ionic2-examples/README.md

 ## Running on device

-To run the app on an iOS device, use XCode to open the .xcodeproj file inside platforms/ios.
-Select your device and click the run button.
+To run the app on an iOS device, just run `ionic run ios --device`.
+You may need to first `npm install -g ios-deploy`.
+If you want live reload and console logging, run `ionic run ios --device -l -c`.

-On Android, just run `ionic run android`.
+To run the app on an Android device, just run `ionic run android`.
 If you want live reload and console logging, you can first `ionic plugin add cordova-plugin-whitelist` and then `ionic run android -l -c`.